How to Teach Your Child to Read and Spell Using UFLI—For FREE!

 - Read, reread, and reread UFLI stories.

-- Add new letters and heart words to grapheme drill and word mat.
+- Add new heartfelt words to the pile, and add new letters to the grapheme drill and word mat.

 Lessons 13–128

-- Roll and Reads – Practice reading words in isolation or make up games with them.
+- Roll and Reads—Roll and Reads start at Lesson 13.
+Practice reading words in isolation or make up games with them.

 Additional Tips for Reading and Spelling